 Tips for Growing Tasty Sweet Corn

-When grown and harvested correctly, there isn't a food that tastes better than sweet corn in the summer months, or any time for that matter.
+When grown and harvested correctly, I don't think there's food that tastes better than sweet corn in the summer months, or any time for that matter.
 I also believe it's the most anticipated crop grown by the majority of gardeners, as they wait for that first bite of sugary sweet corn to devour.

 One thing to immediately be careful of for beginners or someone that not paying too close attention - especially when buying corn seed from a feed store and not a packet - is to not buy what most of us call 'field corn.'
 That is corn seed specifically designed to feed animals, and it has little or no sweetness to it at all, being very bland.